C57BL/6: Genetics

 The C57BL/6 mouse was the second-ever mammalian species to have its entire genome published.

 The dark coat makes the mouse strain convenient for creating transgenic mice: it is crossed with a light-furred 129 mouse, and the desirable crosses can be easily identified by their mixed coat colors.

 There now exist colonies of mice derived from the original C57BL/6 colony that have been bred in isolation from one another for many hundreds of generations.
 Owing to genetic drift these colonies differ widely from one another (and, it goes without saying, from the original mice isolated at the Bussey Institute).
 Responsible scientists, including those at accredited repositories, are careful to point out this fact and take pains to distinguish sublines such as C57BL/6J (the established subline at The Jackson Laboratory) from C57BL/6N, etc. But even within these sublines, the potential for drift exists in colonies maintained by individual laboratories who do not have a systematic practice of reestablishing breeders from a centralized, vetted stock.

 The mice (as well as NOD and SJL) are known to have IgG2c allele.

 Popularity

 By far the most popular laboratory rodent, the C57BL/6 mouse accounts for 1/2 to 5/6 of all rodents shipped to research laboratories from American suppliers.
-Its overwhelming popularity is due largely to inertia: it has been widely used and widely studied, and therefore it is used even more.
+Its overwhelming popularity is due largely to a feedback loop: it has been widely used and widely studied, and therefore it is used even more.

 In 1993 the first C57BL/6 gene targeted knockout mouse was published by a group at Hoffmann-La Roche in Switzerland.

 In 2013 C57BL/6 mice were flown into space aboard Bion-M No.1.

 In 2015 C57BL/6NTac females provided by Taconic Biosciences were sent to the International Space Station on SpaceX CRS-6.